 So unlike the Mayfair Gardens, the balcony doesn’t extend to one of the common bedrooms – neither does the high ceiling in the living.
 As you might expect, common bedrooms are on the small side here.

 Two of the common bedrooms are approximately the same size.
-They both feature floor to ceiling windows with the exception of the grill on the outside.
+They both feature floor-to-ceiling windows with the exception of the grill on the outside.

 The last bedroom is the smallest of them all.
-It’s really only suitable for a single sized bed or doubling up as a nice cosy study/office.
+It’s really only suitable for a single-sized bed or doubling up as a nice cosy study/office.

 You might have noticed thus far that none of the common bedrooms come with an attached bath.
 So yes, that’s right – all 3 bedrooms will have to share this bathroom.
-Thankfully, for more urgent scenarios there is the small bathroom in the yard area.
+Thankfully, for more urgent scenarios there is a small bathroom in the yard area.

 The master bedroom is where it redeems itself a little, with this lovely corner that features almost a full-width worth of windows.
 Although it doesn’t have quite the imposing nature of the high ceiling as compared to Mayfair Gardens, it is still a nice attribute to have.